hyperspy/hyperspy/doc/user_guide/model.rst

     all nonlinear parameters to be ``free = False`` is to use ``m.set_parameters_not_free(only_nonlinear=True)``

 If all components in a model are linear, then a linear optimizer can be used to solve the problem as a linear regression problem!
-This can be done in the standard pixel-by-pixel approach used by the other *nonlinear* optimizers in HyperSpy, but it is also possible to fit the entire dataset in one vectorised operation, which will be much faster and it can up a thousand times faster than nonlinear fitting, but comes with one caveat: all fixed parameters must have the same value across the dataset.
-That means a gaussian sigma parameter may not have been manually set to vary across the dataset.
-This is because in order to save on memory, the components are calculated once for the current navigation indices and used to fit to all pixels in the navigator.
+This can be done using two approaches:
+- the standard pixel-by-pixel approach as used by the *nonlinear* optimizers
+- fit the entire dataset in one vectorised operation, which will be much faster (up to 1000 times).
+  However, there is a caveat: all fixed parameters must have the same value across the dataset in order to avoid creating a very large matrice, whose size will scale with the number of different values of the non-free parameters.

 .. note::